nejyeah/DeepPicker-python/README.md

     python analysis_pick_results.py --inputFile '../autopick-trpv1-by-demo-molecule-A-B/autopick_results.pickle' --inputDir '/media/bioserver1/Data/paper_test/trpv1/test' --particle_size 180 --coordinate_symbol '_refine_frealign' --minimum_distance_rate 0.2

 When finished, a result file `../autopick-trpv1-by-demo-molecule-A-B/results.txt` will be produced.
-It records the precision and recall value as well as the deviation of the center.
+It records the precision and recall value as well as the deviation of the center compared with the reference.

 ## 6. Recommended procedure
 ### 6.1 fully automated particle picking
 This is the way we used in our paper to do the fully automated particle picking.
 There are three steps.

 Step 1, before doing the automatic picking job, a pre-trained model is needed.
 Here we have offered a demo model in './trained_model/model_demo_type3'.
 It was trained in a cross-molecule manner (see Section 3.2) with three kinds of molecules, TRPV1, gammas-secretase and spliceosome.
 The number of positive samples for training is 30,000.
-It is OK to do your automatic particle picking job based on this model.
-Or you can train your own model based on more kinds of molecules and more training samples (see Section 3.2).
+You can either do your automatic particle picking job based on this model or train your own model based on more kinds of molecules and more training samples (see Section 3.2).
 After you get a pre-trained model, do the picking job.

     python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3' --particle_size Your_particle_size --mrc_number 100 --outputDir '../autopick-results-by-demo-type3' --coordinate_symbol '_cnnPick' --threshold 0.5